jadequin/adventofcode2019/README.md

 # Solutions for AoC 2019
 - ready for JShell (no main methods)
-- written code is quick and dirty (maybe i will rewrite some solutions some day)
+- written code is quick and dirty (maybe i will reimplement them some day)
 - i'm a first year in computer science